StanimirMihaylovAngelov/Advanced_BIM/A4/README.md

 > :bulb: **Tip:** Make sure to extract/unzip the `ifcopenshell.zip` file to the Spyder\Python directory.
 >
 > <img src="./images/billede_2023-11-20_145004733.png" width="600" height="150">

-## IFC export
-I order to export a Revit 3D model as a IFC-file follow this guide by clicking [here](A4/IFC_export.md).